yuekaizhang/dynamo/docs/architecture/disagg_serving.md

 #### Auto-Discovery for new workers

-In Dynamo, we use etcd (a distributed key-value pair store) as a way to register and discover new components.
-When a new decode/aggregated worker starts, it will add it's endpoint information to etcd allowing the router to discover it and route requests to it.
-For the KV-cache transfer process, newly added decode workers will put memory descriptors of their kv cache (used in NIXL transfer) in etcd.
-Newly added prefill workers also register with etcd for discovery and simply start pulling prefill requests from the global prefill queue after they spin up.
-Prefill workers will lazy-pull the descriptors when they start serving a remote prefill request for the first time.
+In Dynamo, we use `etcd` (a distributed key-value pair store) as a way to register and discover new components.
+When a new decode/aggregated worker starts, it adds its endpoint information to `etcd` allowing the router to discover it and route requests to it.
+For the KV-cache transfer process, newly added decode workers put memory descriptors of their KV cache (used in NIXL transfer) in `etcd`.
+Newly added prefill workers also register with `etcd` for discovery and simply start pulling prefill requests from the global prefill queue after they spin up.
+Prefill workers lazy-pull the descriptors when they start serving a remote prefill request for the first time.

 You can watch this happen live by running the following: